See history in the heart of Dallas

 Southern meets Texas

-Head to West Dallas for lunch at Smoke, whose intensely-flavored smoked meats aren't for the meek.
-The menu is Southern meets Texas, so start with the pimento cheese croquettes, dipped in a Tejano red sauce.
+Head to South Dallas for lunch at Lockhart Smokehouse – a BBQ joint that's sure to impress with its selection of smoked meats like brisket, ribs and sausage.
+The restaurant is set up counter service style, and all meats are sliced to order.
+And don't forget about the sides – go for the Lockhart slaw or mac n' cheese.
 After lunch, find some cowboy chic as you browse the Bishop Arts District.
 Looking for gifts?
 Pick up a ceramic trophy head or stamped leather coasters with a Texas motif.
 Wander into M'Antiques, where you can kick back with a beer while you find a cool vintage cuff.

 Grab dinner at The Rustic, a relaxed Uptown restaurant, bar and backyard concert venue serving Southern-inspired cuisine made with locally sourced ingredients.
 Settle in by the fire pits and enjoy live music and a Texas draft beer under an oak tree canopy at Pat's Backyard, named for country music star Pat Green and voted one of the city's best patios.